Bangalore Medical College and Research Institute: Campus

 Spread over a total area of 200 acres, the campus includes the academic block, hospitals, library, hostels, student lounge, food court, gymnasium, a basketball court, volleyball court etc. The boys hostels are Bheema Hostel located near Rayan Circle, Tunga Bhadra Hostel within campus and another near Palace Road which holds a special place.
 The ladies Kaveri hostel is located within campus next to the Tunga Bhadra hostel.
 The postgraduate hostel is located in Chamrajpet.

 A digital library and a well equipped seminar hall has been constructed by the BMC Alumni Association.
 This digital library has 80 nodes, which have access to the latest medical journals and is used by the students and faculty of Bangalore Medical College and Research Institute for research purposes and to acquire the latest medical knowledge.
 A Seminar Hall has been constructed with a capacity of 280 seats with access to the latest equipment for Tele-medicine.
 The Tele-Medicine unit was started in collaboration with ISRO on the eve of Golden jubilee celebrations and it makes BMCRI the first Government Medical college to provide this facility in the state of Karnataka.

 The Clinical Skills Centre in the BMCRI campus was inaugurated by Sri Ramadass SA, The Minister for Medical Education, Karnataka on 17 November 2011.
 The centre was set up at a cost of 95 lakhs INR with donations from the alumni, Infosys Foundation and GMR Varalakshmi foundation.
 The centre offers hands-on training in Microsurgery techniques applicable in various super specialties like laparoscopic surgery, neurosurgery, Plastic surgery, ENT surgery and Ophthalmology.
 The mentors at the centre include teaching faculty from BMCRI, other medical colleges and private practicing surgeons.
 With this, BMCRI became one of the very few centres in this country to offer this facility and training.

 The Infosys Foundation has constructed a well equipped 24 hours central laboratory at Victoria Hospital campus which includes the Pathology, Microbiology and the Biochemistry labs.
-It provides the latest diagnostic tests at a subsidised rates for the poor and needy patients.
+It provides the latest diagnostic tests at subsidised rates for the poor and needy patients.

 The Centenary building houses new wards, the Nuclear medicine department with gamma camera and modern operation theatres.
-Vishranthi Dhama, A Dharmashala on the campus provides highly subsidized accommodation for patients’ attendants.
+Vishranthi Dhama, A Dharmashala on the campus provides highly subsidized accommodation for patients' attendants.